-If you are seeing double, are cross-eyed, or have a lazy eye, the first step is an in-depth assessment of eye-coordination and binocular vision.
-Treatment options can include patching, vision therapy and assessment for ocular surgery.
+Special Vision Assessments: If you are seeing double, are cross-eyed, or have a lazy eye, the first step is to start in-depth special vision assessments of eye-coordination and binocular vision.
+Treatment options can include patching, vision therapy, and an evaluation for ocular surgery.

-Binocular Vision is your eyes’ ability to work together to see one clear image, and their overlapping fields of vision allows for good depth perception.
+Binocular Vision is your eyes’ ability to work together to see one clear image, and their overlapping fields of vision allow for good depth perception.

 Vision Therapy programs offer much higher cure rates for turned or lazy eyes when compared to eye surgery, glasses, and patching therapy on its own.
 The earlier the patient receives Vision Therapy, the quicker and more effective the results will be.
 Check out our page to learn more about Vision Therapy.
 Information on crossed eyes or lazy eye can be found on the following web pages: strabismus.org, children-special-needs.org or lazyeye.org.

-A brain injury can result in symptoms of double vision, disruption in eye movements, focusing issues, and serious eye health complications.
+Brain injuries require special vision assessments to determine if the resulting symptoms of double vision, disruption in eye movements, focusing issues, and serious eye-health complications are a concern.
 We provide assessments and treatment tools via prism therapy to help you manage and/or eliminate such visual disruptions.

 How do you get the competitive edge?
 Whether you are a weekend warrior, a school athlete, or a professional, your eyes need superior tracking, focusing and eye coordination skills to perform at your full potential.

 Contact lenses will allow for quick eye movements and do not hinder your peripheral vision as glasses sometimes can.
-Come in for a sports vision assessment to see how we can assist you in achieving your maximum performance.
+Come in for a sports special vision assessments to see how we can assist you in achieving your maximum performance.

 Disease-Related Ocular Assessments